jfjlaros/numauto/README.md

 ## Usage
-The main program does not take any arguments, input is read from standard input.
+Input is read from standard input.

 The substitution schema is supplied by giving a list of production rules.
 Each production rule has one letter on the left hand side and one or more letters on